KikuDev/holiday_blog/README.md

 This project has been initiated for family photo share.
 It aims to provide a single environnement for entire group (in my case, family).

 Front :
-Angular 6
+- Angular 6
-Sass
+- Sass

 Back :
-Nodejs
+- Nodejs
-Mongodb
+- Mongodb

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+For Front End :
+- npm install
+- ng serve

+For Back End :
+- cd server
+- npm install
+- node (or nodemon) server.js

 ## Code scaffolding